15 High-Paying Trade Jobs That Don’t Require a Degree

 Flight attendants may seem to have a fabulous job traveling around the world, but their demanding job requires long hours and lots of time away from home.
 The higher earning capacity is also an attractive reason to choose this position.

-More so, from 2021 to 2031, a 21% rate of growth is expected in this industry, according to BLS data, which means finding a job could be easy.
+More so, according to BLS data, this industry is expected to grow at an 11% rate from 2022 to 2032, which means finding a job could be easy.

-The good news is you do not need a college degree to work as a flight attendant.
+The good news is you don't need a college degree to work as a flight attendant.
 Most receive on-the-job training and certification from the Federal Aviation Administration to do their job.

 Construction and building inspectors